What are our riders like?

-I really like Cheyenne, but have a soft spot for my buddy Walker.
+I really like the horses.
 Thank you for all you do.
 You have made a difference in so many lives.

 I can’t pick just one thing I like about SPURS.
 I like it all: riding, making friends, my coach, Chelsea and Tim’s silly jokes.
 Thank you and hope to see you soon!